 Take in your mail, newspapers, and door-to-door advertising

 Don’t let your mail sit in your mailbox overnight; pick it up every day.
 Shred mail with sensitive information, like credit card offers.
 Also, don’t leave your mail in your car.
 If you do, it’s like you’re advertising where you live.
-Watch out for these 9 other things you should never leave in your car, too.

 Arm your security system

 This may seem like a big “duh,” but we’ve all done it.
 You’re in a hurry, so you run out the door without setting the alarm and you justify it by saying you’ll only be gone a short time.
 But, according to SafeWise, most thieves can get in and get what they want in ten minutes or less.
 Just set the alarm.
 Here’s how to make it look like you’re home when you’re not—and fool burglars.